Fill out construction forms

 - Licence Class

-- A specific category of construction work that a contractor or company is legally authorized to perform, such as carpentry, plumbing, or general building.
+- A specific category of construction work, such as carpentry or general building, that a licensee is legally authorized to perform.